MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 Georeferencing is used to specify the exterior profile, location, and rotation of the facility.

 You begin by selecting the DWG layer that represents the building footprint.
 The name of this layer can vary across different files because it's a user-defined value.
 You then position the map by searching for a location/address or latitude/longitude.
-Once you see where your position should be positioned, pan the map and rotate the building so that it's properly positioned.
+Once you see where your position should be, pan the map and rotate the building so that it's properly positioned.

 [SCREENSHOT]